 Early stages of bowel cancer

 Unfortunately, the early stages of bowel cancer typically have no symptoms.
-Therefore, it's incredibly important to screen for bowel cancer if you're over the age of 50.
+Therefore, it's incredibly important to screen for bowel cancer if you're aged 50 or over.

 Bowel cancer symptoms may include: